 Where do prenatal appointments occur?

 Prenatal appointments occur at any of our offices.
 If you have a complication, we may arrange a visit at your home or we may accompany you to another provider's office or to the hospital.
 If you are using our Traveling Clinic, appointments may occur in your home, our office, or another location convenient to you.
-We also offer prenatal visits by tele-midwifery (over the internet by video conference), although some visits must be in person.

 Can I get an ultrasound?